Catch Mega Tyranitar, Shiny Tapu Koko, And More In Latest ‘Pokemon Sun’ And ‘Pokemon Moon’ Events

 7. Talk to the delivery person to pick up the stones

-After you collect the Mega Stones, remember to save your game so that they don’t become lost.
-As you go through the steps above, also remember it’s important keep your Nintendo 3DS or 2Ds powered on during the process or disconnect from the Internet.
-Turning off the power has the potential to cause issues with your game’s save file.
+After you collect the Mega Stones, remember to save your game.
+As you go through the steps above, also remember that it’s important keep your Nintendo 3DS or 2DS powered on during the process and remain connected to the internet.
+Turning off the power has the potential to cause problems with your game’s save file and some other unwanted issues.

 These Pokémon are ready to Mega Evolve in #PokemonSunMoon!
 Use this code to add their Mega Stones to your game: https://t.co/yviMwxXDie pic.twitter.com/ygyO2Obgye